AliLtfa/Censr/README.md

 - Check browser console for errors

 **High CPU usage?**
-- The extension processes images one at a time to minimize impact
+- The extension is designed to be extremely lightweight, processeing images one at a time to minimize impact
 - Processing is more intensive on pages with many large images
 - Consider disabling on specific sites if needed